A few minutes every morning is all you need.

 Quarantine has become an inevitable part of traveling throughout the pandemic – if travel is even an option to begin with.
 There are strict guidelines regarding quarantine procedures for people traveling to Hong Kong, and often you will have to endure time secluded in a Hong Kong quarantine hotel.
-Although this may be bliss to some, it may also prove difficult for others.

 Getting fit in your quarantine room